 The Chronicles of Oz is an Audio Play adaptation of the Land of Oz series by L. Frank Baum.
 Produced by Crossover Adventure Productions, the series takes the original Oz stories and retells them with a modernized, somewhat Darker and Edgier spin, with some more thorough worldbuilding.
 The Mythology Gags and references to Baum's other works are plentiful; some just as Shout Outs and some as foreshadowing for the future.

-The series so far consists of two seasons, with six episodes per season, each season adapting one of Baum's books.
+The series so far consists of three seasons, with six episodes per season, each season adapting one of Baum's books.

 The creators have confirmed that more seasons are forthcoming.